 1 big coconut, grated

 Bake batter in 2 or three layers.
 For filling, beat egg yolks well, and then add sugar, milk and butter.
 Mix well and cook on medium heat until thickened slightly.
 Add raisins and nuts, cook until thick, add coconut last.
 Beat well, cool, spread between layers, then assemble and frost cake.
-Like most holiday cakes, the amalgamation is best made well beforehand.
+Let rest several hours–overnight if possible–before serving.